pingcap/docs-cn/br/br-log-command-line.md

 The example output only shows the common parameters.
 These parameters are described as follows:

 - `--full-backup-storage`: the storage address for the snapshot (full) backup.
 If you need to use PITR, you must specify this parameter and choose the latest snapshot backup before the restoration timestamp.
 If you only need to restore log backup data, you can omit this parameter.
-To use Amazon S3 as storage, refer to [Amazon S3 storage](/br/backup-storage-S3.md).
+Currently, BR supports shared file systems, Amazon S3, GCS, or Azure Blob Storage as the storage for log backup.
+For details, see [Amazon S3 storage](/br/backup-storage-S3.md), [GCS storage](/br/backup-storage-gcs.md), and [Azure blob storage](/br/backup-storage-azblob.md).
 - `--restored-ts`: the timestamp that you want to restore data to.
 If this parameter is not specified, BR restores data to the latest timestamp available in the log backup, that is, the checkpoint of the backup data.
 - `--start-ts`: the start timestamp that you want to restore log backup data from.
 If you only need to restore log backup data and do not need snapshot backup data, you must specify this parameter.
 - `--pd`: the PD address of the restoration cluster.
 - `--ca`, `--cert`, `--key`: specify the mTLS encryption method to communicate with TiKV and PD.
 - `--storage`: the storage address for the log backup.
-The log backup data can only be stored in shared file systems or Amazon S3.
-For details, refer to [Amazon S3 storage](/br/backup-storage-S3.md).
+Currently, BR supports shared file systems, Amazon S3, GCS, or Azure Blob Storage as the storage for log backup.
+For details, see [Amazon S3 storage](/br/backup-storage-S3.md), [GCS storage](/br/backup-storage-gcs.md), and [Azure blob storage](/br/backup-storage-azblob.md).

 Usage example: